thunlp/OpenKE/README.md

 # OpenKE-PyTorch

-This repository is a subproject of THU-OpenSK, and all subprojects of THU-OpenSK are as follows.
+This repository is a subproject of THU-OpenSKL, and all subprojects of THU-OpenSKL are as follows.

 - [OpenNE](https://www.github.com/thunlp/OpenNE)
 - [OpenKE](https://www.github.com/thunlp/OpenKE)